-Soča River is an alpine river in Slovenia’s only national park, Triglav and it’s probably the most beautiful river in Europe!
-At least that’s how we feel about it after spending a couple of days in Soča Valley this summer.
-One of the main reasons is its color: we’ve never ever seen such an incredibly turquoise river as Soča.
+Soča River is an alpine river in Slovenia’s only national park, Triglav, and it’s the most beautiful river in Europe!
+At least that’s how we feel about it after visiting Soča Valley the second time.
+We’ve never ever seen such an incredibly turquoise river as Soča.
 Do you believe this color exists for real?
 Here it is, it does!

-Then there’s Soča Valley with a long and amazing hiking trail surrounded by the picturesque peaks of the Julian Alps.
-The road coming from Vršič Pass, the highest mountain pass in Slovenia also continues in Soča Valley and it runs quite close to the river for the most part.
+Then there’s a long and amazing hiking trail along the river, surrounded by the picturesque peaks of the Julian Alps.
+The road coming from Vršič Pass, the highest mountain pass in Slovenia also continues in Soča Valley, and it runs quite close to the river for the most part.
 Several picnic spots and hanging bridges gave us reasons to stop from time to time.

-It’s so hard to believe that this magical place has such a bloody and tragic past.
-During First World War it was the scene of twelve battles (the battles of Isonzo – after the Italian name of Soča which is Isonzo) between the Kingdom of Italy and the Austro-Hungarian Empire.
-Over 300 000 soldiers lost their lives here and the color of the river was often red…
+It’s hard to believe that this magical place has such a bloody and tragic past.
+During First World War it was the scene of twelve battles: the battles of Isonzo (after the Italian name of Soča which is Isonzo) between the Kingdom of Italy and the Austro-Hungarian Empire.
+Over 300 000 soldiers lost their lives here, and they say that the color of Soča turned red.

 How to access Soča Valley

-This area is not such a well-known part of Triglav National Park as easily accessible Lake Bled or Lake Bohinj.
-But it rewards with stunning, unspoilt beauties of nature!
-We had to drive the challenging narrow mountain road through Triglav National Park to reach Soča Valley (which is a marvelous scenic drive, by the way!), but it’s way less crowded than the area around Lake Bled.
+First of all, this area is not such a well-known part of Triglav National Park as easily accessible Lake Bled or Lake Bohinj.
+We had to drive the challenging, narrow but very scenic mountain road through Triglav to reach Soča Valley.
+In exchange, it’s usually way less crowded than the area around Bled and Bohinj.

-We highly recommend to rent a car if you want to visit Soča Valley as it’s the only way to stop wherever and whenever you want to – and you will want to stop quite often. 🙂
+Though there are summer shuttle buses to help hikers in the valley, we could only recommend renting a car to get to Soča Valley and then get around.
+We love road trips, and having your own car is the only way to stop wherever and whenever you want to – and you will want to stop in Soča Valley quite often.

 The source of Soča River is located high up in the Julian Alps – at an elevation of 876 metres (2874 feet) in Trenta Valley.
 There’s a short trail leading to the source and we were curious to see it.

 We parked at Koča pri Izviru Soče mountain hut which is right next to the road a couple of kilometres before the village of Trenta.
-A lovely and easy trail starts at the hut and it runs next to the little cascading falls of baby-Soča.
-But at the last section it gets a bit more challenging.
-The source lies deep in a cave and we had to hold onto chains to get close enough to see the crystal clear pool.
+A lovely and easy trail starts at the hut and runs along the little cascading falls of baby-Soča.
+But the last section gets more challenging.
+The spring lies deep in a cave, and we climbed up supported by chains to see the crystal clear pool.

 The Soča River Trail